 - Open the Boards Manager from the Tools, Board Menus

-- Search for attiny, either manually scrolling down the list or typing in "attiny" in the filter field.
+- Search for ATtiny, either manually scrolling down the list, or typing "attiny" in the filter field.

 - Click Install the (Use the latest version).

 Lets set up the program to use the Arduino as a programmer.

 - Select Arduino as ISP from the Tools, Programmer Menus